to fight climate change, regenerate biodiversity and save our home planet.

 While optional, to enhance the Climate Solutions Network with fast-track collaboration and implementation capability, the network may consider a few additional structural elements.

 These are organized according to the transnational matrix network structure, with solution technologies on one hand and country solution application on the other.

 Technical cluster network units may provide hands-on coordination within the clusters, and act as trusted internal facilitators between technical solutions and country application.

 As facilitator of country action, a technical cluster network unit identifies workable technical solutions with the aim of replicating them.
 The solutions are broadcast to the country network units representing local country actors.
 The technical cluster network units coordinate the application of solutions with country network units and/or country actors, as far as needed.

 Country network units support hands-on coordination for networked country solutions, and act as trusted internal facilitators between needed country implementation and technical solutions.

 As facilitator of technical solutions, the country network unit identifies specific problem areas with the aim of solving them.
 Solutions for these problem areas are searched and found with technical cluster network units.
 The country network unit applies the technical solutions locally, as far as needed supported by the technical cluster network unit and/or technical cluster actors.

 Network units would be actual offices staffed with the needed professionals and support staff.
 Such an office may be operated by a network participant, given the respective cluster or country actors approval.
 Stand-alone network units may, however, offer a higher degree of perceived neutrality in matters of coordination and collaboration.
 Funding for these network units is sourced from the respective network technical cluster and country actors.

 Network units are created from scratch where gaps in climate actors and actions are indicated.
 These matters are tasked to the Strategic Direction backbone.

 Key Proponents are an absolute critical requirement for any collaborative network to start, grow and succeed.
-This includes the Global Climate Solutions Network.
+This also goes for the Global Climate Solutions Network.

 Awareness, advocacy and activism alone cannot solve the climate crisis.
 Political support and urgency are required, but are also not sufficient.
 The planet urgently needs technical solutions, applied locally, on global scale.